nbdd0121/wsld/README.md

 In WSL, run `x11-over-vsock` and set `DISPLAY=:0`.

 In Windows, start a X server (e.g. VcXsrv) on TCP port 6000, and you can either:
 * Execute `hcsdiag list` with administrator privilege to get the VMID of your WSL instance, then `x11-over-vsock.exe <VMID>` (no administrator privilege required).
-WSL must be running before execution, and you will need to kill and start the process again if shutdown your WSL utility VM.
+WSL must be running before execution, and you will need to kill and start the process again if shutdown you shutdown the WSL utility VM.
 * Execute `x11-over-vsock.exe` with administrator privilege.
 It will automatically retrieve WSL VMID.
-WSL must be running before execution, and you will need to kill and start the process again if shutdown your WSL utility VM.
+WSL must be running before execution, and you will need to kill and start the process again if you shutdown the WSL utility VM.
 * Execute `x11-over-vsock.exe --daemon` with administrator privilege.
 It will poll WSL status every 5 seconds, and start/shutdown server automatically.